Private constructorShould not be called by hand. Use the fromDir and fromProject static methods instead.

 see fromDir.

-a new Scenarios
+a new Scenarios instance.

-instance using a given Project instance.
+Static fromInstantiates a new Scenarios instance using a given Project instance.

 Use this method if you want to define a test codebase in the code of your test file rather than on a filesystem.
 See Project for more info.